 Soon, Barbe-Nicole Clicquot must cope with her husband's death.
 Becoming a widow known as Veuve Clicquot, she grapples with a new overbearing partner, the difficulties of making champagne and the Napoleon Codes preventing women from owning a business.

 All this while her father takes a military uniform contract from Emperor Napoleon Bonaparte, who wages six wars against European monarchs, crippling Veuve Clicquot's ability to sell her champagne.

 Using Le Nez, Veuve Clicquot struggles through unbearable hardships and challenges Napoleon himself.
-When she falls in love with her sales manager, Louis Bohne, who asks her to marry, she must choose between losing her winery to her husband, as dictated by Napoleon Code or losing Louis.
+When she falls in love with her sales manager, Louis Bohne, who asks her to marry, she must choose between losing her winery to her husband, as dictated by the Napoleonic Code or losing Louis.
 In the ultimate showdown, Veuve Clicquot risks imprisonment and even death as she defies Napoleon.